On July 30, the Washington Post headlined “A bill to stop security leaks puts a plug on democracy,” saying:

 His new book is titled “How Wall Street Fleeces America: Privatized Banking, Government Collusion and Class War”

 Visit his blog site at sjlendman.blogspot.com and listen to cutting-edge discussions with distinguished guests on the Progressive Radio News Hour on the Progressive Radio Network Thursdays at 10AM US Central time and Saturdays and Sundays at noon.
 All programs are archived for easy listening.

-Posted by Stephen Lendman on Aug 31 2012, With 0 Reads, Filed under Civil Liberties and Freedom, Corruption, Foreign Relations, Government, Politics.
+Posted by Stephen Lendman on August 31, 2012, With 0 Reads, Filed under Civil Liberties and Freedom, Corruption, Foreign Policy, Government, Politics.
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.